Qala Saints F.C.: History

 Qala Saints F.C. played in the Second Division was during the 2005/06 season, in which they were able to win the Second Division League and Cup double.
 The Saints won the Second Division League without conceding a single loss during the 2005/06 season.
 Furthermore, their foreign import, Ishaku Umoru, was joint top scorer in the Second Division League and Joseph Xerri was voted as Best Second Division League Player during this memorable season.
 During the 2008–2009 season the Maroons ended the bottom of the First Division and hence were relegated to the Second Division.
-After a promising start to the season, winning the first knockout competition, Qala were expected to mount a serious challenge for promotion in 2009–10.
-A couple of disappointing results meant the team lost ground early on, and soon the results went from bad to worse.
-The team couldn't even go beyond last place in the standings.
+After a promising start to the season, winning the first knockoutcompetition, Qala were expected to mount a serious challenge for promotion in 2009–10.
+In 2010 the club went bankrupt thus had to change the name from Qala Saint Joseph to Qala Saints creating a taboo in Gozitan football.
+The club after that passed from a decade of storms in the second division until the 2020s which saw a sudden rise.

+During the 2020/2021 season Qala Saints FC won the league, however, because of COVID-19 regulations and termination of league they were not crowned as champions of the second division.
+The following season, Qala Saints never looked back, and continued with their path towards the first division, where they were crowned as champions of the second division in the season 2021/2022.
+The following two seasons, with a team made up mostly with local players who have been playing for the club's nursery since a very young age, they were a huge competitors for the titles together with Nadur Youngsters.
+During the 2023/2024 season, Qala Saints managed to win two trophies, the GFA 1st Division Cup and the First Division BOV GFA Cup both against Nadur Youngsters with an impressive result against all odds.

+On 2nd June, 2024 a new Stadium for Qala Saints Football Club was officially opened and inaugurated by the Minister of Gozo and Planning Architect Clint Camilleri.

+It was named after the late Mr. Albert Mizzi whom in his life dedicated himself to the village of Qala especially the Qala St. Joseph Football Club.